alhassy/emacs.d/README.md

       ("C-x b". 'helm-mini) ;; see buffers & recent files; more useful.
       ("C-x r b" .'helm-filtered-bookmarks)
       ("C-x C-f" . 'helm-find-files)

+      ;; A menu of all “top-level items” in a file; e.g., ;; functions and constants in source code or headers in an org-mode file.
+      ;;
+      ;; Nifty way to familarise yourself with a new code base, or one from a while ago.
+      ;;
+      ("C-c i" . 'helm-imenu)

        ;; Show all meaningful Lisp symbols whose names match a given pattern.
        ;; Helpful for looking up commands.